-GARMIN Corporation warrants this product to be free from defects in materials and workmanship for one year from the date of purchase.
-GARMIN will at its sole option, repair or replace any components which fail in normal use.
+GARMIN Corporation warrants this product to be free from defects in materials and manufacture for one year from the date of purchase.
+GARMIN will, at its sole option, repair or replace any components that fail in normal use.
 Such repairs or replacement will be made at no charge to the customer for parts or labor.
 The customer is, however, responsible for any transportation costs.
 This warranty does not cover failures due to abuse, misuse, accident or unauthorized alteration or repairs.
-GARMIN assumes no responsibility for special, incidental, punitive or consequential damages, or loss of use.